liuchuan98/MethodExecutor/README.md

 # How to use
 1. Write you project, add some classes with some static method, add xml note info in the method which you'd like to expose.
    In the src, "MethodProvider" is a sample example.

 2. In VS, open properites of the project, "Build"=>"XML documentation file", enable it.

-3. Add project "MethodExecutor" into the whole project, add reference of your own project(Here is "MethodProvider"), add your assembly and your classes, Here is "MethodProvider" and "IOHelper"(split by ;)
+3. Add project "MethodExecutor" into the whole project, add reference of your own project(Here is "MethodProvider"), add your assembly and your classes, Here is "MethodProvider" and "IOHelper"(support multi-classes splited by ";")

 4. Build MethodExecutor, then you can use like:
    1) print "MethodExecutor" directly, will list all methods:

     -----------------------------------------------
     IOHelper.CompareBinary
          Compare two file as binary mode.